andyarvanitis/purescript-native/README.markdown

 [![PureScript](https://raw.githubusercontent.com/purescript/purescript/master/logo.png)](http://purescript.org)

-**Pure11** is an experimental C++11/native compiler backend for [PureScript](https://github.com/purescript/purescript).
+This is an experimental C++11/native compiler backend for [PureScript](https://github.com/purescript/purescript).
 It attempts to generate "sane", performant, and portable C++11 code as an intermediate language, which is then compiled to a native executable binary.
 This enables easy interoperability with existing C/C++ frameworks and libraries on a number of platforms.

 ---

-### **Please note that this project and [purescript-native](https://github.com/andyarvanitis/purescript-native) are now the same**
+### **Please note that projects [purescript-native](https://github.com/andyarvanitis/purescript-native) and [pure11](https://github.com/pure11/pure11) are now the same**

 ---